indrarajshukla/stage/README.md

 cd stage-chakra
 ```

-You can setup a running DEV infrastructure with platform-conductor and postgres using docker compose:
+You can set up a running DEV infrastructure with platform-conductor and Postgres using docker compose:

 ```
 ## start containers
 $ docker compose up -d
 ```

 Platform conductor REST API will be available on local port **8080**.
 Postgres will be available on local port **5432**.
+Platform Stage UI will be available on [http://localhost:3000](http://localhost:3000)

 ### Cleanup